 When time is the enemy, spend a few extra bucks to save your sanity.
 Hit the department store instead.

 In my experience, there are only two bad times to go thrift store shopping: on weekends and during the two-week period before Halloween.

 On weekends, inventory gets picked over quickly, and staff are usually too busy to process new items and restock shelves.
 During Halloween, costume shoppers turn most thrift stores upside down.

 Seriously, in late October, you won’t find me within 500 yards of a secondhand store.
 I take a Halloween hiatus and gladly let the kids have their fun.

 3. Being in a hurry

 Having a solid shopping strategy is one the most important thrift shopping secrets.
-But it’s impossible to be strategic when you’re in a hurry.
+But it’s impossible to be strategic when you’re in a rush.

 When time isn’t on your side, all those rows of used clothing, stacks of dinnerware and aisles of mismatched furniture become a migraine-inducing obstacle course instead of potential gold mines.